7 Factors Affecting the Impact of Organizational Leadership Development

 - If your stakeholders enjoy being actively involved in things, how can you get their buy-in and commitment to your initiatives?
 Can they be the ones to invite people to the program?
 Will they be on a panel to evaluate action-learning projects?
-Will they financially sponsor excursions for participants to visit different plants/offices/facilities?
+Will they financially sponsor excursions for participants to visit different plants, offices, or facilities?
 Will they share their own leadership journeys?

-In the world of leadership development, if you can demonstrate an impact, you can influence the organization in very important ways.
-Begin with the end in mind, and be clear about what it is that you’re trying to accomplish with your leadership development efforts.
-And focus particularly on these 7 factors, which increase the odds of success and impact in your organization’s leadership development initiatives.
+In the world of talent management and development, if you can demonstrate significant impact from organizational leadership development investments, you gain visibility and influence.
+So begin with the end in mind, and be clear about what it is that you’re trying to accomplish with your leadership development efforts.
+And focus particularly on these 7 factors, which increase the odds of a high ROI and lasting impact from your organization’s leadership development initiatives.

 Ready to Take the Next Step?